polymonster/pmfx-shader/readme.md

 ### Touch

-When building descriptor or vertex layouts, `pmfx` will detect which resources you are using, when debugging you may comment out or remove references to used resources and this may cause knock on issues with the associated slots and layouts you expect in your graphics engine.
-You can use the `pmfx_touch` macro to ensure that a reosurce type is included in a descriptor or vertex layout to avoid this issue without throwing a warning.
+When building pipeline, descriptor or vertex layouts, `pmfx` will detect which resources you are using, when debugging you may comment out or remove references to used resources and this may cause knock on issues with the associated slots and layouts you expect in your graphics engine.
+You can use the `pmfx_touch` macro to ensure that a reosurce type is included in a particular layout to avoid this issue without throwing a warning.

 ```hlsl
 struct cbuffer_struct {